Talented-Business/SignUpForm/README.md

-This is implemented by Antd
+This is implemented by React, Antd5.10.1 and Typescript Most form components' css are customized from Antd